 The duties of the Working Committee are defined in its charter adopted by the Board of Directors.
 The Working Committee is tasked with promoting the efficient accomplishment of the duties of the Company’s Board of Directors.
 The aim of the Committee is to advance compliance with the Finnish Corporate Governance Code in HKScan Corporation.

 The Working Committee is chaired by Reijo Kiskola and its members comprise all the other Board members and deputy members.
-Kiskola, Leskelä and Suutari are independent of the Company and its significant shareholders.
-Nyman, Tuomi and Thorwid are independent of the Company, but not independent of its significant shareholder.
+Kiskola, Leskelä, Suutari and Konradsson are independent of the Company and its significant shareholders.
+Nyman and Tuomi are independent of the Company, but not independent of its significant shareholder.
 Mäkilä and Uusitalo are not independent of the Company nor its significant shareholder.

 The Board elects in its annual convening meeting at least three members from among its members or deputy members to the Committee.
 The CEO of the Company attends the meetings and prepares the agenda and minutes.